voleum-org/deno-with-packages/README.md

 # Deno with packages

-This flake provides utilities for managing Deno dependencies with Nix,
+This flake [part](flake.parts) provides utilities for managing Deno dependencies with Nix.

+Features:

 - reading multiple lock files
 - creating a derivation per Deno dependency
 - combining those into a single derivation
+- wrapping `deno` executable to have it install the cache
-- installing shared cache into `DENO_DIR`
+- keeping cache in `<flake root>/.deno_cache`

 Currently only NPM dependencies are recognized.

 ## Usage

-See `flake.nix`
+See `example/flake.nix`